mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 RoQ, but are not required by RoQ.

 * *An Unreliable Datagram Extension to QUIC* {{?RFC9221}}.
-Without support for unreliable datagrams, RoQ cannot use the encapsulation specified in
+Without support for unreliable QUIC DATAGRAMs, RoQ cannot use the encapsulation specified in
   {{quic-datagrams}}, but can still use QUIC streams as specified in
   {{quic-streams}}.
 * A version of QUIC receive timestamps can be helpful for improved jitter